Skip to Content

 Research

 I am a high energy phenomenologist, interested in finding and analyzing theories of particle physics beyond the Standard Model.
-My current areas of active research include:
+In other words, I care a lot about trying to figure out where the new physics that we know must exist might be hiding. and helping to discover it.

-• Long-lived particles: exotic new particles that may be produced at the LHC and other colliders and decay a macroscopic distance displaced from the production point.
-How to find them at the LHC and future colliders.
+• The MATHUSLA detector for long-lived particles at the LHC.
+LLPs may be produced at the LHC and other colliders and decay a macroscopic distance displaced from the production point.
 I am a founding member of the MATHUSLA experimental collaboration to build a dedicated external detector for very long-lived neutral particles.

 Resume